Allen-Tildesley/examples/GUIDE.md

 Do not expect to duplicate these results, they are simply a guide as to the kind of behaviour to expect.
-If you find a definite programming error, please report it via the [Issues](https://github.com/Allen-Tildesley/examples/issues) tab above.
+If you find a definite programming error, please report it via the [Issues](https://github.com/Allen-Tildesley/examples/issues) tab above (you will need to be signed into GitHub to do this).

 ## Data Input
 Most of the Fortran codes use a `namelist` to input a few parameters from standard input.